Michel Rubini: As a film score composer

 Rubini’s most famous score may be as the composer of the soundtrack to The Hunger, a horror film directed by Tony Scott.
 This 1983 score is emblematic of dark 1980s electronic music (created using synthesizers and synclavier II) inspired by the work of Krzysztof Penderecki and György Ligeti.
 In 1985 he composed Graham's Theme for Michael Mann's film Manhunter.
 The theme composed by Rubini for Manhunter was also dark but more melodic than the score to The Hunger.
-Rubini collaborated with Mann a second time, for Band of the Hand, a more traditional score using a shakuhachi.
+Rubini collaborated with another Miami Vice alum on Paul Michael Glaser's Band of the Hand, a more traditional score using a shakuhachi.
 In 1992 Rubini composed the score for Nemesis, a jazz and oriental music fusion with an electronic ensemble.
 His instrumental music features in the films Panic ("HSML Cha Cha Cha #1", "HSML Bossa Nova Source #1") and Hollywood Homicide ("Lord Made An Angel").
 He composed two songs for the 1985 film The New Kids: Edge Of Survival (lyrics written and performed by Jess Harnell) and Over And Over And Over Again (lyrics written and performed by Miriam Cutler).

 In 1992 he wrote and performed music for the Merlin & The Dragons audiobook by Jane Yolen (read by Kevin Kline).